Richard Bergs focuses on new product and process development utilizing:

 Honors, Awards and Special Accomplishments:

-Richard is listed as an inventor on US patents 7,429,259 and 7,691,103.
+Richard is listed as an inventor on numerous US patents.
 He was part of a Home and Garden television special in 2007, and was a team member for the construction of a Christmas display for Neiman Marcus.
 Richard designed the inner workings of Albert HUBO for Hanson Robotics head, which was unveiled at the APEC summit in November 2005 in Busan, Korea.
 The Albert HUBO greeted world leaders, school children, the public at large and the media over the span of five days of presentations.
 Resoundingly, according to U.S. News, CNN and MSNBC, the Albert HUBO was the hit of the show at the APEC summit.
 Richard then went on to design the inner workings of Phillip K. Dick for Hanson Robotics in preparation for Wired magazine’s NextFest in 2005.
 The robot was interviewed and covered on the Discovery Channel, as well as local news networks.

 Automation & Robotics Research Institute